I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Sammy's successor was former Extreme front man Gary Cherone, who appeared on only one studio album, 1998's ill fated Van Halen III.
 I wish I could be as charitable to that album as I have been to Sammy's era in recent years, but Van Halen III was and still is a dull, directionless dud.
 Fans seemed to blame Cherone for the album's failure at the time, but given that the late '90s was not the most welcoming era for "legacy" rock artists, I have a feeling that III would have been a flop no matter who the lead singer was.

 Summing It Up

-I doubt there's anything I can add that would sway the "No Dave, no Van Halen" diehards (and I know there are still some out there!), but thanks to my belated discovery of the Sammy era, I'm listening to more Van Halen nowadays than I did when I as a teenager.
+I doubt there's anything I can add that would sway the "No Dave, no Van Halen" diehards (and I know there are still some out there!), but thanks to my belated discovery of the Sammy era, I'm listening to even more Van Halen now than I did when I was a teenager.
 I guess three decades is more than long enough to hold a silly teenage grudge.
 Sorry, Sammy!

 © 2019 Keith Abt

 Mark Richardson from Utah on October 26, 2019: